Convoy of Hope meets needs in Louisiana, Afghanistan, and more

-First, residents of the Gulf Coast dealt with the fury of Hurricane Ida.
-Now, the oppressive heat and humidity is making relief and recovery efforts all the more challenging.
+SPRINGFIELD, Mo.- First, residents of the Gulf Coast dealt with the fury of Hurricane Ida.
+Now, the oppressive heat and humidity are making relief and recovery efforts all the more challenging.

 “They are tired.
 They are tired, and they are hot.
 They have been through a lot over the last few days, and they know that this isn’t going to end anytime soon,” says Ethan Forhetz, Convoy of Hope National Spokesperson.